ukrobotics/DispenseLibDotNet/README.md

 [Semantic Versioning 2.0.0](https://semver.org/)

 ## Units of measure
 This codebase uses strong value types for units where possible, such as Distance, Volume etc.  These take SI metric units such as mm, m for distance and l,ml,ul,nl and pl for volumes.
-We always like to use strong value types in our codebase as this reduces the chance of unit confusions, especially on API interefaces!
+We always like to use strong value types in our codebase as this reduces the chance of unit confusions, especially on API interfaces!

 ## Codebase quick start